Patricia Rubisch

 • Synaptic Plasticity

-• Models of Learning in the healthy and diseased brain
+• Models of Learning in the health and disease

 • Synaptopathologies